-FALLS CHURCH MEDICAL CENTER, LLC d/b/a FALLS) CHURCH HEALTHCARE CENTER, on behalf of its patients, WOMAN'S physicians, and staff; WHOLE HEALTH) ALLIANCE, on behalf of its patients, physicians, and staff; ALL) WOMEN'S RICHMOND, INC. d/b/a A CAPITAL WOMEN'S) HEALTH CLINIC, on behalf of its patients, physicians, and staff;) and VIRGINIA LEAGUE FOR PLANNED PARENTHOOD,) each on behalf of its patients, physicians, and staff,)

-Plaintiffs,

-M. NORMAN OLIVER, Virginia Health Commissioner;) ROBERT PAYNE, Acting Director of Virginia Department of) Health's Office of Licensure and Certification; FAYE O.) PRICHARD, Chairperson of the Virginia Board of Health;) THEOPHANI STAMOS, Commonwealth's Attorney for Arlington) County and the City of Falls Church; ROBERT TRACCI,) Commonwealth's Attorney for Albemarle County; SHANNON L.) TAYLOR, Commonwealth's Attorney for Henrico County;) ANTON BELL, Commonwealth's Attorney for the City of) Hampton; MICHAEL N. HERRING, Commonwealth's Attorney) for the City of Richmond; and COLIN STOLLE, Commonwealth's) Attorney for the City of Virginia Beach, each in their official) capacities, as well as their employees, agents, and successors,)
+FALLS CHURCH MEDICAL CENTER, LLC d/b/a FALLS CHURCH HEALTHCARE CENTER, on behalf of its patients, physicians, and staff; WHOLE WOMAN'S HEALTH ALLIANCE, on behalf of its patients, physicians, and staff; ALL WOMEN'S RICHMOND, INC. d/b/a A CAPITAL WOMEN'S HEALTH CLINIC, on behalf of its patients, physicians, and staff; VIRGINIA LEAGUE FOR PLANNED PARENTHOOD, each on behalf of its patients, physicians, and staff; and DR. JANE DOE, on behalf of herself and her patients, Case No. 3:18-cv-428-HEH Plaintiffs,) ,) v.) ) M. NORMAN OLIVER, Virginia Health Commissioner;) ROBERT PAYNE, Acting Director of Virginia Department of) Health's Office of Licensure and Certification; FAYE O.) PRICHARD, Chairperson of the Virginia Board of Health;) THEOPHANI STAMOS, Commonwealth's Attorney for Arlington) County and the City of Falls Church; ROBERT TRACCI,) Commonwealth's Attorney for Albemarle County; SHANNON L.) TAYLOR, Commonwealth's Attorney for Henrico County;) ANTON BELL, Commonwealth's Attorney for the City of) Hampton; MICHAEL N. HERRING, Commonwealth's Attorney) for the City of Richmond; and COLIN STOLLE, Commonwealth's) Attorney for the City of Virginia Beach, each in their official) capacities, as well as their employees, agents, and successors,) ) ) Defendants.)